 eventIdwhich is unique for this action.
 For security reasons, we do not provide further information on our request.
 For more information on the resource impacted by the event, you must query our API.

 Every request we make to your endpoint must be answered with the HTTP 200 code.
 If we receive another code, we consider it an error and retry the call a few seconds later.
-We make a maximum of three tries per request.
+We make a maximum of eight tries per request.
 After that, you can still replay the request manually if you need to.

 The first part of the